In this lesson, we'll look at how to insert and delete worksheets in an Excel workbook.

 The easiest way to add a new worksheet to a workbook is to click the Insert Worksheet tab that sits to the right of the last tab in the workbook.

-When you click this button, Excel will immediately add a new worksheet to the workbook, at the right of the last worksheet.
+When you click this button, Excel will immediately add a new worksheet to the workbook to the right of the last worksheet.
 No matter which tab is selected, the new worksheet goes to the end of the list.

 Another way to add a new worksheet is to select Insert Sheet, from the Insert menu, on the home tab of the ribbon.